-In 2017, we reduced Scope 3 emissions by approximately 2.1 million metric tonnes versus our 2015 baseline.
+In 2018, we reduced Scope 3 emissions by approximately 2.2 million metric tonnes.
 This represents approximately 7 percent of our 2030 target reduction amount.
-These reductions were driven by improvements in our vending and cooler equipment in retailers, in which we reduced GHG emissions by 19 percent in 2017.
-We did so by replacing less energy efficient models with more efficient ones, all compliant with latest standards of DOE2017 and e-star3, saving approximately 1.2 billion kWh of energy.
+These reductions were driven by improvements in our vending and cooler equipment in retailers, in which we reduced GHG emissions by 26 percent in 2018.
+We did so by replacing less energy efficient models with more efficient ones, all compliant with the latest standards of DOE2017 and e-star3, saving approximately 1.7 billion kWh of energy.
 Transitioning to hydrofluorocarbon (HFC)-free equipment has been a major focus for us, with all of our company-owned units in Europe now HFC-free, and a goal for those in North America to follow by 2020, and globally by 2025.

-We are working to build our strategy and align stakeholders around our main drivers of Scope 3 emissions in agriculture, packaging and third-party logistics.
-We are also focusing our efforts on adding a GHG lens to many of our existing initiatives in the areas of sustainable sourcing, waste and product transformation.
-In these initial years of our goal, as we ramp up our strategy for Scope 3 in the key focus areas, we are expecting to see progress come from these existing initiatives.
-Therefore, in addition to our vending and cooler equipment, emission reductions have also been achieved through our progress towards sustainably sourcing palm oil, reducing sugar in our beverages, participation in industry efforts towards increasing recycling in the U.S., such as the Closed Loop Fund and The Recycling Partnership, and waste diversion from our facilities.
+We continue to implement our strategy and align stakeholders around our main drivers of Scope 3 emissions in agriculture, packaging and third-party logistics.
+We are also focusing our efforts on adding a GHG lens to many of our existing initiatives in the areas of waste, upstream emissions and product transformation.
+In these initial years towards our goal, as we ramp up our strategy for Scope 3 in the key focus areas, we expect to see progress come from these existing initiatives.
+Therefore, in addition to our vending and cooler equipment, emission reductions have also been achieved through our progress towards sustainably sourcing palm oil, reducing sugar in our beverages, participation in industry efforts towards increasing recycling in the U.S., such as the Closed Loop Fund and The Recycling Partnership, and waste reduction from our facilities.